How to make a customer focused company

-The main way to be customer focused is treating customers not as a potential sale, but as a human with a problem that needs solving.
-A customer focused company exists solely to solve these problems.
+The main way to be customer focused is to treat customers not as potential sale, but as a human with a problem that needs solving.
+A customer-focused company exists solely to solve these problems.
 They always listen to the voice of the customer and use it to determine the evolution of their product.

 Customer focus is not just an idealistic theory— it’s been tested and proven by leaders in their industries.
 Companies who have adopted it into their business strategy and listen to the voice of the customer drive revenue that’s 5-7% higher than others in their industry.